PUT-JUG/lab-rtos/src/en/Lab 01 - Installing the Linux OS.md

     * from section **VirtualBox Oracle VM VirtualBox Extension Pack** - the add-on pack (one file for all platforms)

 * Install the software with default settings.
-    * The Windows OS will ask for a permission to install network interface - agree.
+    * The Windows OS will ask for permission to install network interface - agree.

 * Install the add-on pack by opening the *vbox-extpack* extension file with the **VirtualBox Manager** application and follow the screen commands.